 On top of the high-calorie content, sugar also causes insulin and blood sugar to spike, which can

 Presents as Croup or Acid Reflux

 Some children have recurrent symptoms of what appears to be croup, an infection of the upper airway that causes a characteristic barking cough.
-Dairy-based products like chocolate milk or ice cream can cause this, especially if consumed too much.
-The combination of sugar and dairy (which often contains added sugars) takes a long time to digest, and it is acidic, which means it could come back through the esophagus.
+Dairy-based products like chocolate milk or ice cream can cause this, especially if too much is consumed and too often.
+The combination of sugar and dairy (which often contains added sugars) takes a long time to digest and is acidic, which means it could come back through the esophagus.
 When it passes by the vocal cords, it causes laryngospasm, resulting in barking coughs.

 Increases Tooth Decay and Bad Breath

 You’ve heard it before, and it’s not a myth; sugar can increase tooth decay.
 Oral bacteria love sugar.
 The bacteria multiplies and releases acid, which can cause bad breath.
 As the sugar breaks down, so does tooth enamel, causing cavities.
 The increased yeast growth can also make the tongue and mouth red and cause sensitivity to spicy foods.

 Although there may not be apparent issues now, over time sugar can cause issues in adulthood.
 It puts a person at risk for high blood pressure, high cholesterol and a greater risk for diabetes.
 Children who overeat sugar develop problems in elementary school instead of middle age and advanced stages of heart disease also occur earlier.
 When combined with weight gain, this increases the risk of heart attack and stroke at an early age.

 Even if your child doesn’t show signs of eating too much sugar, cutting down is still beneficial.
 There are some simple ways to do this that don’t require overhauling a child’s regular diet.